Cybersecurity SaaS Companies in Dubai: Redefining Privileged Access for Modern Enterprises

 The UAE Edge | Why Dubai and Abu Dhabi Prioritize PAM

+The UAE cybersecurity market is rapidly maturing, fueled by smart city projects, cloud adoption, and digital banking expansion.
 Studies show that over 70% of public infrastructure projects in the UAE now embed cybersecurity at the design stage.

 Privileged Access Management — Core Capabilities Explained